snowplow/snowplow-nodejs-tracker/README.md

 [![npm version][npm-image]][npm-url]
 [![Coveralls][coveralls-image]][coveralls]

+## Deprecation notice

+This version of the Node.js Tracker is now deprecated.

+The latest version can be found in the [snowplow-javascript-tracker](https://github.com/snowplow/snowplow-javascript-tracker) repo.

+You should switch your applications to use `@snowplow/node-tracker` for the latest updates.

 ## Overview

 Add analytics to your JavaScript and TypeScript Node.js applications and servers with the Snowplow Node.js Tracker.